Zefinder/CPU_Project/README.md

 All opcodes marked with \* are opcodes that are not used with their defined opcode (they are here since there are unused bits).

 All opcodes marked with \*\* are unofficial opcodes.
 They are opcodes that uses a combination of existing functionnality to do something that was not meant for because of clock cycles configuration.
 Most of them must be followed by a NOPs to be working normally.
 They exist because of the conception of the CPU allows it.

+WHERE `LDR`???
+Well some MOV are mistakes for now...

+If you think that we are missing of ALU operations, I totally agree!
+We could at least these few ones `ASL`, `ASR`, `LSL`, `LSR`, `ROR`, `ROL`

+## How can I code with this ASM
+Do you have problems?
+You should go to the doctor because it's scary...
+There is a `assemblu_uml.xml` file which is a language file for **Notepad++**.
+You just have to import it and you will have syntax coloring.
+Don't expect more for now...
+(Joking, I'll probably do something for vscode)

+## How can I run what I coded?
+I didn't have finished yet the CPU and I haven't started a compiler yet.
+And you want me to run compiled code?
+When the CPU will be finished (or when I will want to make a small break), I will make an interpreter and then a compiler (lex/yacc since it's not a hard language).
+But for now nothing is planned...

 ## Why a CPU?
 Why not?